 Can cause intestinal upset, kidney failure, and death.

 4. Christmas Cactus

 Non-toxic but can cause intestinal upset.

 The water at the base of the tree can harbor dangerous bacteria, and even a few licks can cause severe illness.
 The oil of the tree can cause severe intestinal upset.
 Ingestion of the needles can cause intestinal upset, obstruction, and perforation.

 Do your research

 If you believe that your pet may have ingested a poisonous substance, or if you have any questions, contact your local veterinarian or the APCC 24-hour emergency poison hotline at 1-888-426-4435.
-For more information on Poison Prevention check out our blog here.
+Find more information on Poison Prevention.